Potatosicle/Potatosicle.github.io/README.md

 https://site.potatosicle.repl.co/

-just my site ig
+Just my site I guess.
-i plan to put more unblocked games on here
+I plan to put more unblocked games on here and possibly proxies.
+And I'm aware how bad the site looks 😭, I don't plan to fix it